Is Spirit Airlines Safe? My Experience + What Happened in 2026

 The Planes

 My itinerary went like this.
-I flew from ATL to Fort Lauderdale and then from Fort Lauderdale to Costa Rica.
+I flew from Atlanta to Fort Lauderdale and then from Fort Lauderdale to Costa Rica.
 The first plan was a little small compared to other airlines, but the seats were comfortable even though they didn’t recline.
 None of the seats on Spirit flights recline.
 The flight from FLL to CR was great.
 The plane was pretty big.
 It had more room than I expected.
 I can’t lie; I was caught off guard.
 My return flights were just as lovely.

 Food